 - TSP – Total Suspended Particles

-Single-channel DustTraks used for stations reporting TSP, PM10 and PM2.5.
-Single-channel DustTraks were used before 2022 for stations reporting TSP, PM10 and PM2.5.
+Multi-channel DustTraks are used for stations reporting TSP, PM10 and PM2.5.
+Single-channel DustTraks were used before 2022 for stations reporting TSP only.

-Most rural network stations use low cost indicative monitors which respond to all aerosols including smoke and fog.
-Note that instrument accuracy and reliability does not meet Australian Standards, therefore do not interpret the data as pollution or compare with Air NEPM standards without additional information.
-Reported data has only undergone preliminary automated checks, and further manual validation is performed for data stored in the final OEH database.
+We have undertaken best efforts to ensure that data from these instruments are consistent with measurements from compliance instruments.
+However, note that these instruments do not meet strict Australian Standards, therefore care must be taken in interpreting the data compared with Air NEPM standards without additional information.
+Reported data has only undergone preliminary automated checks, and further manual validation is performed for data stored in the department's database.

-Data is mostly collected at 15 minute intervals as the solar-powered instruments need to preserve energy.
 Data is reported in Australian Eastern Standard Time (AEST), and updates approximately 30 minutes past the hour (e.g. 11:00 values are online at approximately 11:30).
 However, during daylight savings, data is still collected and stored in AEST and will be presented with an apparent 90 minutes delay.
-Gaps indicate that a pollutant is not measured at the site OR instrument was offline or that wireless or satellite connection was not able to be established with the site.
+Gaps indicate that a pollutant is not measured at the site or instrument was offline or that wireless or satellite connection was not able to be established with the site.